about / archives / contact / subscribe / twitter

 The magazine was owned by real estate mogul Mortimer Zuckerman from 1980 until 1999, when it was bought by its current owner, Washington consultant Dave Bradley.

 The Atlantic reinvented itself in 2007, placing a new emphasis on its digital operations and dropping the “Monthly” from its name.
 It hired a group of prominent bloggers, including Andrew Sullivan (who left for the Daily Beast in April 2011) and Jeffrey Goldberg, made its site free to all visitors, and opened its archives.
-In 2009, it launched an opinion aggregator called The Atlantic Wire.
+In 2009, it launched an opinion aggregator called The Atlantic Wire, which it relaunched as The Wire in 2013.
+The Wire had a staff of just under 15 in 2014.
 It also began placing a broader emphasis on cultural criticism, rather than on simply policy and politics.
 (That change met with criticism when, for example, the magazine put Britney Spears on its cover for a story about paparazzi in 2008.)
 The Atlantic also launched photo and video aggregation sites in 2011.

 The Atlantic announced that it would experiment with online paid-content models in 2013.

 The Atlantic launched a business news site, Quartz, in September 2012 with a staff of 25.
 The site, which has a mobile- and tablet-based focus but no apps, was free at startup, with four initial sponsors.
+(It had 15 within eight months.)
 It offers advertiser-created content through the Quartz Bulletin.
 The site’s journalists are organized around “obsessions,” rather than traditional beats.
-By May 2013, it had reached 2.5 million monthly users.
+By July 2013, it had reached 5 million monthly users.
+As of mid-2013, about 25 to 30 percent of its traffic came from mobile.

-It planned to launch a defense-oriented news site, Defense One, in summer 2013 with a similar staff size at launch to Quartz.
+It launched a defense-oriented news site, Defense One, in July 2013 with a full-time staff of three, with plans to steadily expand.

-The Atlantic’s traffic jumped quickly after the changes and reached 10 million unique visitors by May 2011, hitting further highs the following year.
+The Atlantic’s traffic jumped quickly after the changes and reached 10 million unique visitors by May 2011, hitting further highs the following year and reaching 16 million uniques in March 2014.
 By 2010, the magazine overall turned a profit for the first time in decades, and in 2011, more than half of its ad revenue came from digital media — up from 9 percent in 2008.
-In 2012, nearly two-thirds of its overall revenue came from digital.
+In 2012, nearly two-thirds of its overall revenue came from digital, and in 2013, it posted its highest profits ever.

 The Atlantic’s website features content from the longform journalism website Longreads through a partnership formed in 2013.